-The XC10 is the Canon Cinema EOS camera that serves as the company’s entry-level model.
-On the other hand, in comparison to other models in the Cinema EOS lineup, like the C100, it is a very unique beast.
+The XC10 is the Canon Cinema EOS camera, the company’s entry-level model.
+But, on the other hand, compared to other models in the Cinema EOS lineup, like the C100, it is a unique beast.

-Despite this, the XC10 is equipped with a large CMOS sensor measuring one inch and has the capacity to record 4K video.
-Could this be the crossing between camcorders and DSLRs that everyone has been waiting for?
+Despite this, the XC10 has a large CMOS sensor measuring one inch and can record 4K video.
+So could this be the crossing between camcorders and DSLRs everyone has been waiting for?

 Specifications of the Canon XC10’s Image Sensor